mmkal/cooperbara/docs/reference.md

 <span id=git.destination.fetch href=#git.destination.fetch>fetch</span> | <code>string</code> or <code>NoneType</code><br><p>Indicates the ref from which to get the parent commit.
 Defaults to push value if None</p>
 <span id=git.destination.partial_fetch href=#git.destination.partial_fetch>partial_fetch</span> | <code>bool</code><br><p>This is an experimental feature that only works for certain origin globs.</p>
 <span id=git.destination.integrates href=#git.destination.integrates>integrates</span> | <code>sequence of git_integrate</code> or <code>NoneType</code><br><p>Integrate changes from a url present in the migrated change label.
 Defaults to a semi-fake merge if COPYBARA_INTEGRATE_REVIEW label is present in the message</p>
-<span id=git.destination.primary_branch_migration href=#git.destination.primary_branch_migration>primary_branch_migration</span> | <code>bool</code><br><p>When enabled, copybara will ignore the 'push' and 'fetch' params if either is 'master' or 'main' and instead try to establish the default git branch.
+<span id=git.destination.primary_branch_migration href=#git.destination.primary_branch_migration>primary_branch_migration</span> | <code>bool</code><br><p>When enabled, cooperbara will ignore the 'push' and 'fetch' params if either is 'master' or 'main' and instead try to establish the default git branch.
 If this fails, it will fall back to the param's declared value.<br>This is intended to help migrating to the new standard of using 'main' without breaking users relying on the legacy default.</p>
 <span id=git.destination.checker href=#git.destination.checker>checker</span> | <code><a href="#checker">checker</a></code> or <code>NoneType</code><br><p>A checker that can check leaks or other checks in the commit created. </p>
 <span id=git.destination.credentials href=#git.destination.credentials>credentials</span> | <code>UsernamePasswordIssuer</code> or <code>NoneType</code><br><p>EXPERIMENTAL: Read credentials from config file to access the Git Repo.
 This expects a 'credentials.username_password' specifying the username to use for the remote git host and a password or token.
 This is gated by the '--use-credentials-from-config' flag</p>